 Data from social service agencies also evince the prevalence of family violence.
 In FY 2016, Women Against Abuse (WAA), the largest domestic violence agency in Philadelphia, served 1,514 people (children and adults) through its housing programs.
 These housing programs included two emergency domestic violence shelters for women and their children (200 beds total), a 15-unit transitional housing program for domestic violence survivors who were homeless and had children, and a community-based case management program for domestic violence survivors who were living independently.
 In FY 2016, WAA was forced to turn away 14,644 requests for safe shelter due to a lack of space.
-Congreso de Latinos Unidos, another agency offering domestic violence services, manages a Rapid Re-Housing program for victims of domestic violence; in the first quarter of FY2017, Congreso received 41 referrals for that program.
+Congreso de Latinos Unidos, another agency offering domestic violence services, manages a Rapid Re-Housing program.
 During the same time period, Lutheran Settlement House's Bilingual domestic violence Program provided case management for eight families in the Emergency Beds Placement program, which offers temporary hotel stays to high needs families and male victims/survivors when domestic violence shelters are full.
 Women In Transition provided the same service to seven families.